The Kraft Heinz (KHC) Q3 2017 Results - Earnings Call Transcript

 I think, for Paulo, after leading the finance world from this whole period since the acquisition of Heinz in 2013 was really a phenomenal opportunity for running a business and really adding to his skills and the talent he has.
 He understands the business better than anybody else.
 He had to work side-by-side with George, with myself during this whole period.

-So I wouldn't say I know people take by surprise, but whether you like this, (33:09) it's very normal for us to have people in different areas and rotating and really adding to the business for the long run.
+So I wouldn't say I know people take by surprise, but the way you write this, it's very normal for us to have people in different areas and rotating and really adding to the business for the long run.

 Kenneth B. Goldman - JPMorgan Securities LLC